-TONY HEYWOOD (Town)
+TONY HEYWOOD (Town & District)

 Tony lives in Bridgwater Town Centre with his family.
 Raised in a close working class family, Tony has always held to Labour values of fairness, equality of opportunity, investment in public services, and in the general principle that a healthy society will always act to protect its poorest and most vulnerable citizens.
 Tony strongly supports the work of the Labour controlled Bridgwater Town Council and as a campaigner for town centre residents parking and the 20’s plenty speed campaign he wants to offer his support by bringing his experience to the Eastover community.

 Li lives, studies and works in Bridgwater.